aott01/LED7Clock/README.md

 # LED7Clock
-HT16K33 7-segment LED clock on Raspberry Pi
+HT16K33 7-segment LED clock on Raspberry Pi Zero W

+This is a re-write of the 2019 version using the same hardware.
+Lots of things have moved on
+- Rasbian/Debian 12 bookworm
+- systyemd (!)
+- python3
+- Adafruit driver libraries
+-

+More detailed install notes are in the labnotebook of The3Bears (private) site.